ParadoxLabs-Inc/authnetcim/README.md

 This module is provided free and without support of any kind.
 You may report issues you've found in the module, and we will address them as we are able, but **no support will be provided here.**

-**DO NOT include any api keys, credentials, or customer-identifying in issues, pull requests, or comments.
+**DO NOT include any API keys, credentials, or customer-identifying in issues, pull requests, or comments.
 Any personally identifying information will be deleted on sight.**

 If you need personal support services, please [buy an extension support plan from ParadoxLabs](https://store.paradoxlabs.com/support-renewal.html), then open a ticket at [support.paradoxlabs.com](https://support.paradoxlabs.com).